fmi-basel/LSTree/README.md

         └── FILENAME-Tnnnn.tif
  ```

 Generated outputs will appear as new sub-folders (E.g. Channel0-Deconv, Channel1-Deconv, nuclei_segmentation, cell_segmentation, etc.).
-Changes in the details concerning file names can still be cahnged in the [configuration file](config.cfg).
+Changes in the details concerning file names can still be changed in the [configuration file](config.cfg).

 ## Expected initial files